camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/custom-built-connectors/connector-sdk.md

 #### Validation

 Validating input data is a common task in a Connector function.
-The SDK provides an API to help you ensure the data conforms to your Connector's input requirements.
+The SDK provides an out-of-the-box solution for input validation.
 A default implementation of the SDK's core validation API is provided in a separate, optional artifact `connector-validation`.
 If you want to use validation in your Connector, add the following dependency to your project: